HUMSI — Human Security Initiative

 Mar 28, 2026Patchogue, NYEcuador

-U.S. deports dozens of Russian citizens on ICE charter flight
+Dozens of Russian citizens deported on second 2026 charter flight to Moscow

 Mar 28, 2026Alexandria, LARussia

-On March 28, 2026, a charter deportation flight carrying several dozen Russian citizens departed from Alexandria, Louisiana, and was routed through Newark, New Jersey, and Cairo, Egypt before arriving in Moscow.
+On March 28, 2026, a charter deportation flight carrying several dozen Russian citizens departed from Alexandria, Louisiana, and arrived in Moscow on March 29 via Newark and Cairo.
 The deportees were gathered from five or six immigration detention centers across the United States.
-Human rights advocates reported harsh transfer conditions including shackles and extended periods without seating, and noted that some deportees faced FSB questioning and military draft notices upon arrival in Moscow.
+Human rights advocates reported harsh transfer conditions including shackles and extended periods without seating.
+Some deportees faced FSB questioning upon arrival, and human rights organizations noted concerns about potential Kremlin reprisals against returnees, including those who had opposed the invasion of Ukraine.

 Judge orders ICE to provide detainees legal counsel access at Minnesota facility